sheilasaia/sheilasaia-website/content/project/paos-streams-project/index.md

 +++
+# Project title.
+title = "Phosphorus Cycling in Stream Biofilms"

 # Date this page was created.
 date = 2018-07-22T00:00:00

-# Project title.
-title = "Phosphorus Cycling in Stream Biofilms"

 # Project summary to display on homepage.
 summary = "Lab study measuring the impact of alternating anaerobic/aerobic conditions on stream biofilms."

-# Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "paos_streams_fig.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`